 Classics: Daryl Hall & John Oates – I Can’t Go For That (No Can Do) (RCA)

-A guitarist, John Oates wrote many of the pair’s classics such as ‘Sara Smile’, ‘Maneater’ and ‘I Don’t Wanna Loose You’ among others.
-From their 1981 released ‘Private Eyes’ album, this jam which has inspired Michael Jackson‘s ‘Billie Jean’ rhythm pattern is their biggest classic ever.
+A guitarist, John Oates wrote many of the pair’s classics such as ‘Sara Smile’.
+But also ‘Maneater’ and ‘I Don’t Wanna Loose You’ among others.
+From their 1981 ‘Private Eyes’ album, this jam which has inspired Michael Jackson‘s ‘Billie Jean’ rhythm pattern is their biggest classic ever at the end.

-It eventually found extra echo with De La Soul sampling it on ‘Say No Go’…
+Eventually, ‘I Can’t Go For That’ found extra echo.
+This with De La Soul sampling it on ‘Say No Go’…

-Written in a hotel room by Daryl Hall… It is reputedly the demo version recorded back then from a Korg keyboard over a Roland CR-78 drum box, which we can find here.
-As they’re said to have been unable to recreate a better vibe in the studio…
+Darryl Hall admitted writing ‘I Can’t Go For That’ in a hotel room… It is reputedly the demo version they recorded back then from a Korg keyboard over a Roland CR-78 drum box, which we can find here.
+As the rumor says they’ve been unable to recreate a better vibe in the studio…

 – Hall & Oates are an musical pair from Philadelphia, PA.
 Daryl Hall is generally the lead vocalist.
 Meanwhile John Oates primarily plays electric guitar and provides backing vocals.
 The two wrote most of the songs they perform, either separately or in collaboration.
 They reached their peak from the late 70’s to the mid-80’s delivering a blend of Rock and Rhythm and Blues vibes.